 Step 5: Review.
 Reviews will usually occur every 6-7 weeks, just to see how you are finding everything and plans will be made for further sessions or it may be appropriate to finish the intervention.

 Step 6: Closure.
 Once the allocated number of sessions has been completed, there will be a closure meeting and where required a Summary Report will be provided.

 How much does it cost?

 As a not-for-profit organisation we can periodically apply for grants to help support our children and families with their therapeutic journey.
 Do chat with us about this when you make contact.
-Our prices range from £60 – £130 per hour plus VAT dependent upon which specialisms are required.
+See our services brochure for more information on pricing.